 Since its origin, the moving image has come a long way, undergoing many revolutions as the art form progressed.
 But how exactly did we arrive at the impeccable standard of animation we enjoy today?

-In this article, we’ll move from the sketched bird in a cage of the classic thaumatrope to Andy Serkis and the state of the art performance capture in War for the Planet of the Apes – laying out the evolution of the moving image and detailing William Horner’s role as a pioneer of animation as we know it.
+In this article, we’ll create a timeline of animation, moving from the sketched bird in a cage of the classic thaumatrope to the state of the art performance capture in War for the Planet of the Apes – laying out the evolution of the moving image and detailing William Horner’s role as a pioneer of animation as we know it.

 To get us started…

 In short, techniques of animation aim to create the illusion of movement through the rapid substitution of sequential still images.

 In long, well, it’s everything we’re about to discuss.